RicardoAzuul/RicardoAzuul.github.io/README.md

 All text content is written by myself.

 ### Media
 I sourced almost all images from [Unsplash](https://unsplash.com), except for one which I sourced from [Pexels](https://www.pexels.com).
+I happen to watch both Matt Colville's YouTube videos and the Critical Role stream, which is why I added links to their videos.

 ### Acknowledgements